packit/research/onboard/status.md

   * using `git describe` doesn't work for them - should be turned off, we should check how tito does this
   * are using gerrit+jenkins atm (tito releasing), but want to switch to github
   * provide API for artifacts (spec, srpm, rpms) so they can be linted (rpmlint)
+* dnf
+  * cross-PR dependencies
+    * short-term solution: enable adding a repository to the copr project via a PR comment
+    * create SRPM from master branch of a dependency, if no dependency is specified
+    * are using packit: 50 % of builds fail b/c of dependant projects & pull requests
+  * they use a dedicated repo for tests
+  * Current CI solution:
+    * provisioning: container image: contains rpm builds of all the components with tests included
+    * the container image is the input for the testing phase
+    * they want to have a matrix with all the test cases: distribute the runs to the testing farm
+  * another complete run should be then preformed with all packages built like if the PRs were merged